ali-42/cub3d/README.md

 ## Requirements

+Before you compile :

-You must have both libxext and libbsd installed before you compile You have to clone the minilibx https://github.com/42Paris/minilibx-linux
+- Make sure that both libxext and libbsd installed
+- Clone the minilibx https://github.com/42Paris/minilibx-linux into the repository

+## Usage

+`./cub3d <map.cub> to launch the game

 ![screenshot](img/screenshot.png)